Guarantee, warranty and faulty goods issues

-Under this directive, you have the right to request the seller to provide remedies such as repair, replacement or refund in the event of non-conformity.
-These remedies are enforceable against the seller for at least two years EU-wide.
+When a product is not in conformity with the contract, you have the right to request the seller to provide remedies such as repair, replacement or refund in the event of non-conformity.
+These remedies below are enforceable against the seller for at least two years EU-wide.
 In Ireland, the limitation period to take legal action is six years.

 - Your right to redress for faulty goods is the same for new or second-hand goods (bought from a trader)

 - If the product is defective, seek remedies from the seller first

 - If a fault appears within the first six months, it is presumed to have existed at the time of purchase and it is the seller who must prove otherwise.
 You do not have to prove it!

 - If the fault appears after six months, the burden of proof reverses and you may need to prove that the fault was not the result of normal wear and tear or your own misuse.
 This may be done by obtaining a report from an independent expert.